-Facing Your Fears (FYF) is a program aimed toward youth with high-functioning Autism Spectrum Disorders who need assistance managing anxiety symptoms that interfere with daily life.
+Facing Your Fears (FYF) is an intervention program for youth with autism spectrum disorders who need assistance managing anxiety symptoms that interfere with daily life.

-The program is based on more than 13 years of funded research, and uses cognitive-behavioral principles to assist youth in identifying their anxiety and/or fears, as well as learning strategies to manage their anxiety symptoms.
-FYF is currently offered in a group setting, although it may also be used in individual contexts.
+The program is based on more than 16 years of funded research, and uses cognitive-behavioral principles to assist youth in identifying their anxiety, worry and/or fears, as well as learning strategies to manage their anxiety symptoms.
+FYF is currently offered in a group setting (virtual groups are available!), although it may also be used in individual contexts.

-A well-developed parent education component is part of the FYF program, and allows for the generalization of concepts and strategies learned in group to be implemented at home.
+A well-developed parent curriculum is part of the FYF program, and allows for the generalization of concepts and strategies learned in group to be implemented at home.

 We invite you to click the tabs below to find out more about the resources we offer through this program.

-Groups are offered for verbally fluent children and adolescents with high-functioning autism spectrum disorders who need assistance managing anxiety that interferes with their daily lives.
-This group focuses on helping youth identify anxiety, worry, or fear and develop coping strategies.
+Groups are offered for verbally fluent children and adolescents ages 8-14 with autism spectrum disorder who need assistance managing anxiety that interferes with their daily lives.
+This group focuses on helping youth identify anxiety, worry, or fear and develop coping strategies to manage these symptoms and to face fears.
 The group gives youth an opportunity to practice these new strategies with the guidance and support of group facilitators.

 Parents are an integral part of the FYF groups and are asked to attend all of the sessions.
-A well-developed parent education component allows for the generalization of concepts and strategies learned in group to be implemented at home.
+A well-developed parent curriculum allows for the generalization of concepts and strategies learned in group to be implemented at home.

 We also offer a two-day training to organizations such as school districts, ASD specialty clinics, University clinics, and mental health centers interested in learning about Facing Your Fears.
-The purpose of this two-day training is to provide an overview of group cognitive behavior therapy (CBT) for managing the anxiety symptoms in children and adolescents with Autism Spectrum Disorders.
+The purpose of this two-day training is to provide an overview of group cognitive behavior therapy (CBT) for managing the anxiety symptoms in children and adolescents with autism spectrum disorder.

-Day One will offer a broad introduction to the topic, with specific talks on the development of anxiety disorders in youth with ASD and other talks on applying CBT strategies to this population.
-Additional talks will focus on modifying CBT for adolescents, for youth with ASD and intellectual disabilities, and for school settings.
+Day One offers a broad introduction to the topic, with specific talks on the development of anxiety disorders in youth with ASD and other talks on applying CBT strategies to this population.
+Our recent research has focused on adapting FYF for school settings and for teens with ASD and intellectual disabilities.
+Thus, additional talks focus on modifying the Facing Your Fears program for delivery in schools by interdisciplinary teams of school providers, as well as modifying FYF for teens with ASD and intellectual disabilities.

-Day Two is primarily intended for professionals who will be delivering CBT to youth with ASD and anxiety.
+Day Two is primarily intended for professionals who will be delivering FYF to youth with ASD and anxiety.
 Core components of CBT will be discussed in detail, including psychoeducation and graded exposure.
-The Facing Your Fears program, group therapy for managing the anxious symptoms of youth with ASD will be presented throughout the training, as an illustration of a group CBT program specifically designed for youth with ASD and anxiety.
-The results of several treatment trials will be presented and clinical and research implications will be discussed.
+A session by session overview of the Facing Your Fears program will be presented throughout the training, as an illustration of a group CBT program specifically designed for youth with ASD and anxiety.
 Videotaped examples and interactive small group activities will also occur throughout the training.

-Anxiety is one of the biggest challenges faced by children with high-functioning Autism Spectrum Disorder.
+Anxiety is one of the biggest challenges faced by children with autism spectrum disorder.
 Help them conquer their fears and participate more fully in home, school, and community life with this innovative group therapy program for children 8-14 years old and their parents.

-Ideal for small groups of 4-5 children but also effective in one-to-one therapy, this researched, ready-to-use program is a must for mental health professionals who work with children and families in clinical settings.
-Developed to address the specific needs and challenges of children with high-functioning ASD, Facing Your Fears can be effective because it:
+Ideal for small groups of 4-5 children but also effective in one-to-one therapy, this evidence-based, ready-to-use program is a must for mental health professionals who work with children and families in clinical settings and beyond.
+Developed to address the specific needs and challenges of children with ASD, Facing Your Fears can be effective because it:

 Reaven, J., Blakeley-Smith, A., Nichols, S., & Hepburn, S. (2011).
 Facing Your Fears: Group Therapy for Managing Anxiety in Children with High-Functioning Autism Spectrum Disorders, Paul Brookes Publishing Company, Baltimore.